pcdshub/pytmc/docs/pragma_usage.rst

 pragma to TwinCAT3 variables when they're declared.
 These pragmas can be appended to variables in project files and library files.

+Pytmc currently supports the following TwinCAT Datatypes.

+ - BOOL
+ - INT
+ - LREAL
+ - STRING

 Pragma syntax
 '''''''''''''

-At a minimum, developers must specify a PV name and an IO direction for each field.
+At a minimum, developers must specify a PV.
+Specifying an IO direction for each field is recommended but not required.
 This would look like the following:

 .. code-block:: none

    {attribute 'pytmc' := '
        pv: TEST:MAIN:SCALE
-       io: input
+       io: i
    '}
    scale : LREAL := 0.0;